tvmai/tvmai.github.io/_posts/2017-10-06-nnvm-compiler-announcement.markdown

 ![image](/images/nnvm/nnvm_deploy.png){: width="512px"}
 {:center}

 NNVM compiler applies graph level and tensor level optimizations and jointly optimize them to get the best performance.
 We take a different approach from existing deep learning frameworks, which packages the graph optimization with the deployment runtime.
-NNVM compiler adopts the conventional wisdom from compiler to separates the optimization from the actual deployment runtime.
+NNVM compiler adopts the conventional wisdom from compiler to separate the optimization from the actual deployment runtime.
 This approach offers substantial optimization but still keeps the runtime lightweight.
 The compiled module only depend on a minimum TVM runtime that only takes around 300KB when deployed on a Raspberry Pi or mobile devices.

 ## Performance